-The helmet will mold the shape of the head, and it will prevent it from further flattening.
+The helmet will mold the shape of the head, and it will prevent it from flattening further.
 However, this is not something parents can simply go out and get buy themselves.
 Such a treatment can cost up to $4,000, and the recommendation must come from a doctor.
 Hopefully, medical insurance will cover it!

 The success rates of all methods described above are very high especially if you do it before the age of 6 months and at the recommendation of a doctor.
-Yes, parents may notice the problem by themselves, and they can try changing their baby’s routines to see whether or not the shape of the head changes.
+Parents may notice the problem by themselves and they can try changing their baby’s routines to see whether or not the shape of the head changes.

 Taking some pictures of baby’s head on several days to show the doctor how the flat spot is evolving would also be a good idea.
 All in all, although this is not something parents should worry sick about, flat head syndrome is still one of those things you need to take action against at the right time.